Canon 100D vs Ricoh GR II

 - More heavily discounted: Has been available for much longer (launched in March 2013).

-Reasons to prefer the Ricoh GR II:
+Arguments in favor of the Ricoh GR II:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.